Expressing our commitment to Christ

-Every two years, Saint James offers youth confirmation preparation classes.
-These classes weave together the basics of the faith: scripture, sacraments, prayer, and mission.
-The program’s format combines the e-learning module Called to Mercy with in-person gatherings and the opportunity for pilgrimages and mission experiences.
+Saint James offers youth confirmation preparation classes that weave together the basics of the faith: scripture, sacraments, prayer and mission.
+The program’s format uses the e-learning module Called to Mercy.

 More on Confirmation in the Episcopal Church